-Aircraft mechanics are professionals with the technical know-how to perform maintenance and repair several aircraft systems.
-These components range from engine and hydraulics to landing gears and electronics systems.
+Aircraft mechanics are professionals with the technical expertise to perform maintenance and repair on multiple aircraft systems.
+These components range from engines and hydraulics to landing gear and electronic systems.

 To start such a technical career, candidates in Kentucky must ensure that they receive adequate education in compliance with existing regulations.
-Becoming familiar with the exact requirements involved in this process can be tricky, so we have provided an in-depth guide on this page.
+Becoming familiar with the exact requirements for this process can be challenging, so we have provided an in-depth guide on this page.

-In the following sections, candidates will discover everything they will need to know regarding their basic educational prerequisites, training destinations for accredited education, and possible licensure/certification requirements.
+In the following sections, candidates will find everything they need to know about their basic educational prerequisites, accredited training programs, and potential licensure/certification requirements.

-To round up the guide, we also include an extensive breakdown of the factors that affect the annual average salary of an aircraft mechanic in Kentucky and the figures that candidates can expect.
+To round out the guide, we also include an extensive breakdown of the factors that affect the annual average salary of an aircraft mechanic in Kentucky, along with the figures candidates can expect.

 How to Become an Aircraft Mechanic in Kentucky